MrChrisWeinert/MAMEIronXP/README.md

 ## Windows
 1) Download the MAME binary and extract it to a directory of your choice (e.g. C:\MAME).
 You'll want to download a version of MAME that matches the version of your roms.
 I'm using version .258 https://github.com/mamedev/mame/releases/download/mame0258/mame0258b_64bit.exe
-2) Download a full set of Snapshots and extract them to your MAME "snap" directory (e.g. C:\MAME\snap). https://www.progettosnaps.net/snapshots/
+2) Download a full set of Snapshots and extract them (just the .png files) to your MAME "snap" directory (e.g. C:\MAME\snap). https://www.progettosnaps.net/snapshots/
 3) Download & install .net 8: https://dotnet.microsoft.com/en-us/download/dotnet/8.0
 4) Download MAMEIronXP and extract it to a directory of your choice (e.g. C:\MAMEIronXP).
 5) Edit the App.config file and tell it where you extracted MAME.